marinov98/MarinMacs/emacs_config/README.md

 ## Note before beginning
 - Any errors you get can be googled and every package can also be checked online
+- Depending on how you installed emacs, certain packages might be preinstalled into it

 ## Good Fonts For Programming
 - Hack (Personal Favorite)